natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

   * but now there is no dictionaries but tuples with results
   * this is necessary to enable them to be immediately written to  database

-* Scroll the elements in the received list of tuples
+* Scroll elements in received list of tuples
 * This script uses another version of database entry

-  * *query* string describes the query.
+  * *query* string describes a query.
 But instead of values, question marks are given.
 This query type allows dynamicly substite field values.
-  * then execute() method is passed the query string and the *row* tuple where the values are
+  * then execute() method is passed a query string and *row* tuple where values are

 Execute the script: